 - The more there are riots, the more repressive action will take place, and the more we face the danger of a right-wing takeover and eventually a fascist society.

 GoExplore Martin Luther King, Jr. National Historic Site, by BarZ Adventures, is a self-guided multimedia tour for kids to learn about Martin Luther King and his life..
-See the Birth Home of Dr. Martin Luther King, Jr., as well as historic Ebenezer Baptist Church where Dr. King was baptized as a child and went on become a pastor until his death in 1968.
+See the Birth Home of Dr. Martin Luther King, Jr., as well as historic Ebenezer Baptist Church where Dr. King was baptized as a child and went on becoming a pastor until his death in 1968.
 Watch videos that cover his passionate fight for equality featuring historic footage and moving Civil Rights imagery.
 Videos are ranger-hosted and trigger automatically via GPS as you explore the Sweet Auburn neighborhood.
 Other points of interest include pivotal places where civil rights history was made.

 Riding with Rosa Parks – LAZ Reader [Level J–first grade], by Language Technologies, is the perfect app to get early readers involved with the period in American history when segregation laws denied African-American people equal rights.
 This story app is written for beginning readers and explains the of history and how just one person, Rosa Parks, made a huge difference during these difficult times.
 It does not have any of the bells and whistles of most kids apps, but that does not deter from the importance of this historical event.
 Discussion questions after the reading help build interest and comprehension.

 Who Am I?
-Race Awareness Game, by Playtime Interactive, is a wonderful app put together by a group of universities in conjunction with The Race Awareness Project.™ Fun and educational two-player game that teaches kids to think responsibly about race and diversity!
+Race Awareness Game, by Playtime Interactive, is a wonderful app put together by a group of universities in conjunction with The Race Awareness Project.™ Fun and an educational two-player game that teaches kids to think responsibly about race and diversity!
 This app has been awarded as one of the top 100 products for parents, teachers and kids by Common Sense Media and featured in Parents Magazine, CNN, NY Times, Slate, Wired and Katie Couric.

 Developed by Dr. Michael Baran, cultural anthropologist at Harvard University, “Who Am I?
 Race Awareness Game” is designed to open a dialogue about human physical diversity and racial identification.
 In this game, one player selects a target picture and the other player asks ‘yes or no’ questions to try and figure out who was picked.

-Wee You-Things, by Wee Society LLC, is exactly the kind of book we need to read to our children to help instill 21st century character traits of acceptance.
+Wee You-Things, by Wee Society LLC, is exactly the kind of book we need to read to our children to help instill 21st-century character traits of acceptance.
 This HAPPY interactive book encourages us all to appreciate and celebrate the differences in people.
 We were so delighted when we came across this app, every element in this simple read is stunning and the message so poignant!
 Their splendid graphics and insightful message are combined with the insanely great storytelling technologies of the iPad, making this an app you won’t want to miss.
 Read the full review

 And LAST, but not LEAST!